exreplay/vuex-decorators/docs/type-safety/README.md

 ## How to use it

 When using the default way of accessing the vuex store, you never know eg. what type the getter returns or what payload the action accepts.
-Thats why we automatically create static properties on every vuex module you create and pass through the `ExportVuexStore` function, which can be accessed by passing the store through the `getModule` method.
+Thats why we automatically create static properties on every vuex module you create and pass through the `ExportVuexStore` function.
+Before we are ready to access the static properties, we need to pass the class to the `getModule` function, which returns the static properties.

 First we need a basic vuex module.